 In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-If you’re a member of the Careful Cents Freelancer’s Club, you know that I’ve been dealing with a big client who hasn’t paid me for a blogging campaign we did together.
+And if you’re a member of the Careful Cents Freelancer’s Club, you know that I’ve been dealing with a big client who hasn’t paid me for a blogging campaign we did together.

 They were 5 weeks past the date I was promised payment, and more than 3 months from the date the campaign started.

 Well, I’m thrilled to say that I finally received payment for the entire project amount — all $1,500!

 If you’re dealing with a freelance client who doesn’t pay, and not sure what the next step is, I’m here to help.
 You’ll learn what to do when you’re struggling with a client who doesn’t pay on time.